All Episodes

 She's probably going to be kicked out by November because, well, her party absolutely hate her.

-And all she ever does is doom scroll through negative comments on social media and it's really getting to her, apparently.
+And all she ever does is doomscroll through negative comments on social media.

 She's also late to every single meeting.

-That's not quite funny.
+That sounded quite funny.

 The Conservatives are fighting for their life at the moment.

-And the best they can hope for maybe in 2029 at this rate is an electoral pact with reform.
+And the best they can hope for maybe in 2029 at this rate is an electoral pact with Reform.

-Reform UK are top of the polls.
+Reform UK atop of the polls.

-They are the legacy party from UKIP, then the Brexit Party.
+They are the legacy party from UKIP, then the Brexit party.

-Nigel Farage, as I explained on Timcast when we were lost on about a month ago, was that Nigel Farage has felt the need to soften his rhetoric as of late.
+They're headed by Nigel Farage, Nigel Farage, as I explained on Tim Cast when we were lost on about a month ago, was that Nigel Farage has felt the need to soften his rhetoric as of late.

 This is your right-wing populist party, ladies and gentlemen.